-The group has expertise in the analysis of datasets generated by high-throughput genomics technologies including next-generation sequencing and microarrays and supports research projects that employ a range of experimental approaches:
+The team has considerable experience in analysing datasets generated by high-throughput technologies and supports research projects that employ a range of experimental approaches:

-- ChIPseq to investigate how transcriptional regulation is altered in cancers by locating binding sites of regulatory proteins and analysing how these are differentially bound under different conditions or treatments.
+ChIP-seq to investigate how transcriptional regulation is altered in cancers by locating binding sites of regulatory proteins and determining which of these are differentially bound under different conditions

-- Interpretation of CI datasets and research findings in the context of publicly available data, including genomic feature annotations, sequence motifs, pathways and survival data.
+Interpretation of CRUK CI datasets and research findings in the context of publicly available data, including genomic feature annotations, sequence motifs, pathways and survival data

 The Bioinformatics Core has developed a number of software packages and tools for analyzing and visualizing the data sets we work with.
 These include R and Bioconductor packages, analysis pipelines developed using Nextflow and interactive web applications written using the R Shiny framework.

 Data processing and analysis infrastructure

 The Bioinformatics Core is actively involved in processing increasingly large volumes of genomics data and develops analysis pipelines to run these efficiently on the CRUK CI high-performance compute cluster.

 We work closely with the Genomics Core and support the Illumina sequencing operation with automated data processing and QC, LIMS deployment and extension for bespoke laboratory workflows, and delivery of sequence data to 12 partner institutes and University departments.

 Supporting other core facilities